matiaswp/ot-harjoitustyo/documentation/requirement_specification.md

 + Ability to throw a virtual dice
   + You can also use real dice
 + Automatic score calculation
-+ Automatically saves highscores locally for players if the score reaches their top 3
++ Automatically saves highscores locally for players
 + You can reset the game by pressing a button